-For those seeking a more remote experience, Tasmania's rugged and breathtaking wilderness also caters for anglers and visitors seeking to escape the city; with many of our world class trout fisheries located close to both Hobart and fishing spots near Launceston.
+For those seeking a more remote experience, fly fishing Tasmania caters for anglers and visitors seeking to escape the city; with many of our world class trout fisheries located close to both Hobart and fishing spots near Launceston.

-Targeting a range of fish from brown, rainbow and brook trout as well as Atlantic salmon - anglers have endless options of fishing in spacious estuaries, flowing creeks, undisturbed lakes, soothing rivers or remote tarns within stunning landscapes.
+Targeting a range of fish including brown trout, rainbow trout, brook trout and Atlantic salmon - anglers have endless options of fishing when in Tasmania from spacious estuaries, flowing creeks, undisturbed lakes, soothing rivers or remote tarns within stunning landscapes.

-The Central Highlands is also home to some of Tasmania's famous trout fishing locations.
+The Central Highlands are home to some of Tasmania's famous trout fishing lakes and locations.
+Some of the best trout fishing locations include:

 With snow and ice still common around the Highlands area, trips to lowland lakes are more common during the opening of the season yet still produce some great fishing opportunities despite the lower temperatures.